 Masking an odor usually means you’ll need something that smells stronger to cover up the smell.
-Cleaning products mask odor by adding fragrances to the formulation.
+Cleaning products mask the scent by adding fragrances to the formulation.
 These fragrances are not only potentially harmful but also ineffective against dog odor or stains.

 Fragrances are particularly harmful to dogs because of how delicate and sensitive their sense of smell is.
 The canine’s sense of smell is about “10,000 to 100,000 times as acute” as humans.
 Scientists have “likened their ability to catching a whiff of one rotten apple in two million barrels.”
 It’s just astonishing!

 That’s why fragrance is so damaging to their sense of smell.
-We might be able to get a whiff of it, but the smell is so much more overpowering for our dogs.
+We might be able to get a whiff of it, but the scent is so much more overpowering for our dogs.

-Masking an odor is also ineffective against pet odors because the smells can end up blending together.
+Masking an odor is also ineffective against pet odors because the smells can end up blending.
 The result is an even worse smelling situation.
-Urine odor for example is particularly difficult to get rid of, masking it would worsen it.
+Urine odor, for example, is tough to get rid of; masking it would worsen it.